kschuler/guide/guidelines/making-stimuli.md

 # Making stimuli

+These are the general guidelines I follow when making stimuli for one of my experiments.
+Below I cover:

+- Sounds
+  - How to record sounds
+  - How to edit sounds
+  - How to synthesize sounds
+- Images
+  - How to find image stimuli
+  - How to edit image stimuli
+- Movies
+  - How to find or record video stimuli
+  - How to edit video stimuli

 ## Sounds

 I prefer to create sound stimuli by recording actual human voices.
 Afterward, I edit them to control for specific features like noise, pitch, and duration.
 While speech synthesizers are great these days, I find it difficult to get them to pronounce nonsense words the way I want them to.
 If my studies used natural language words or sentences, I would be fine with synthesizing sound stimuli.